Lyster-01/phase1-project/README.md

   3. Which are the locations safe for aircraft navigation?
   4. What are the optimal number of engines sufficient for ensuring the stability and safety of aircraft operations?

 ## BUSINESS UNDERSTANDING
 Our company is expanding into the aviation industry, seeking to purchase and operate aircraft for both commercial and private enterprises.
 To ensure this venture is both safe , we need to assess the risks associated with different aircraft models, operational environments, and structural designs.
 Specifically, the objectives of this analysis are :
-1. Analyze the Total fatal injuries by the purpose of flight
+1. Analyze the Total fatal injuries by the purpose of flight.

 2. Identify aircraft models and makes with a higher likelihood of severe accidents or operational failures.